- This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 Openly Licensed

-- Authoring America: A Survey of American Literature from Its Beginnings to 2020, Volume 1: American Literature from Its Beginnings to 1820 (Grogan, 2021) (CC BY-SA)
+- Authoring America: A Survey of American Literature from Its Beginnings to 2020, VOLUME 1: American Literature from Its Beginnings to 1820 (Grogan, 2021) (CC BY-SA)

-- Authoring America: A Survey of American Literature from the Beginnings to 2020, Volume 2: American Literature from 1820-1865 (Grogan, 2021) (CC BY-SA)
+- Authoring America: A Survey of American Literature from the Beginnings to 2020, VOLUME 2: American Literature from 1820-1865 (Grogan, 2021) (CC BY-SA)

-- Becoming America: An Exploration of American Literature from Precolonial to Post-Revolution (Kurant, 2018) ; Becoming America: An Exploration of American Literature from Precolonial to Post-Revolution (Kurant, 2018) – LibreTexts (CC BY-SA)
+- Becoming America: An Exploration of American Literature from Precolonial to Post-Revolution (Kurant, 2018)

 - Digital American Literature Anthology (O’Connor, 2019) (CC BY-NC-SA)